 A handful (A LOT, actually) of pictures from my trip to Sierra Leone with Shine on Sierra Leone.

 When I tell people I went to Sierra Leone, some ask exactly where it is.
-I myself had to look on a map before booking my tickets.
-Horrible, considering I started college as a Geography major!
-Anyhow, in case you are wondering where it is, it’s right here.
+In case you are wondering where, it’s right here.

 We spent half the trip in the diamond region of Kono.